 It is highly likely that the source may be the key; fruit oils (olive and avocado), seed lipids and animal fat.

 The ketogenic diets demand very low carbohydrate from any source coupled with high fat mostly from animals; that deals with hunger.
-The lipids also provide satiety; and increase absorption of important phytonutrients.
+The lipids also provide satiety; and increase the absorption of important phytonutrients.

-Only make changes to your diet that are you are prepared to continue with for the rest of your life; anything less is blowing in the wind and doomed to fail.
+Only make changes to your diet that you are prepared to continue with for the rest of your life; anything less is blowing in the wind and doomed to fail.

 Researchers using a powerful double-blinded intervention gave two groups of individuals either 40 grams of resistant starch or a placebo control carb for 8 weeks.
 After a month long washout period they crossed over to the other prepackaged sachets.